DanielLincangoGH/prueba-tecnica-01/README.md

 - **Swagger OpenAPI 3**: For API documentation and testing.
 - **Jacoco**: A Java Code Coverage Library.
 - **@Slf4j**: Lombok annotation for logging.
+- **Spring Actuator**: To monitor and manage your Spring Boot application.

 ## Setup & Installation